ibm-cloud-docs/cis/cis-cli-plugin.md

 :   The ID of the DNS domain.
 Required.

 `--smart-routing`
-:   Leverages real-time network intelligence to route traffic across paths from the origin to a CIS data center.
+:   Uses real-time network intelligence to route traffic across paths from the origin to a CIS data center.
 Valid values: `on`, `off`.

 `--tiered-caching`
 :   Uses regional Tier 1 CIS data centers to accelerate content delivery.
 Valid values are `on` and `off`.